 University Scholarship Program in India for Tibetan Students

-In 2015-2016, OFT initiated a Scholarship program to provide $3,000 US for the first year tuition fees of three students, chosen by the Department of Education in Dharamsala.
-This financial support will continue until they complete their studies, in their University degree program.
-High marks and attendance in classes is required.
+In 2015, OFT initiated a Scholarship program to provide financial support to three students chosen by the Department of Education in Dharamsala.
+This financial support would continue until they completed their studies in their University degree program.
+High marks and attendance in classes are required.

 Tara Mandela Seniors Home in Kalimpong India - A Dream Come True

-Over the past 12 years, OFT raised $200,000 to build this Seniors’ Home.
-A grant of $1000 in recognition of this achievement, was awarded by Friends of Peace, Ottawa in 2013.
+From 2004 to 2016, OFT raised $200,000 to build this Seniors’ Home.
+A grant of $1000 in recognition of this achievement was awarded by Friends of Peace Ottawa in 2013.
 Now 50 poverty stricken Tibetans have a home and loving staff to care for them.
-A new standard has now been set for elder care in India!
+A new standard has now been set for elder care in India.

 The Maitreya Foundation